By Physiotherapist Peter Maindal

-Positioning in lying position is primarily used in order to create comfort for the client, as it reliefs pressure and prevents pain.
-Positioning is also used to optimize work, health and safety for the caregivers, when it comes to taking care of bedridden people.
-The question is whether there is enough focus on the fact that the lying position has a positive effect on and supports respiration.
+Positioning in the supine position is often used to create comfort for the client, to relieve pressure and prevent pain.
+Positioning is also used to optimize work health and safety for the caregivers, by helping hold the client or patient still.
+However, that positioning has a positive effect on respiration is often overlooked.

-It is important for the lung tissue to be ventilated and moved in this manner.
-Therefore, working with lateral positioning and turning from one side to the other is meaningful for the clients with respiration difficulties.
+It is important for the lung tissue to be ventilated in this manner, therefore, making sure to position clients or patients with respiratory difficulties in the lateral recumbent position, and turning them from one side to the other, is very important for respiratory health.

 Many clients with pulmonary issues will typically not find it comfortable to lie in the lateral position, because it becomes harder for them to breathe.
 Therefore, the patient might become anxious and fear falling over into the prone position where their respiration will be even more challenged.

 Therefore, it is important to make the lateral position as comfortable as possible for the patient by using positioning products designed to provide stability.
 This way it is possible to support and optimize the treatment of respiratory disorders.

 Practical experience suggests that lung diseases can be prevented by continuously and actively working with positioning.

 By placing the patient in a 70-degree lateral position, first on one side and then on the other side, the lungs are ventilated and in many cases, it will be possible for the patient to cough up secretion and prevent a worsening of their lung health.

 Example of 70 degree lateral position using bolster.